Artwork by Micah Bazant

 The Broader Context

 As a Black trans woman, Ashley experiences the compounding oppressions of anti-Blackness, misogyny, and transphobia.
 Her brutal experiences while incarcerated and on parole illustrate the precarity and bias faced by trans people nationwide.
-Trans people are often forced to deal with a multitude of structural biases at the federal, state, and local level and must navigate the discrimination-to-incarceration pipeline where they face discrimination in education, employment, health care, housing, access to other basic services, and overpolicing and surveillance.
+Trans people are often forced to deal with a multitude of structural biases at the federal, state, and local level and must navigate the discrimination-to-incarceration pipeline where they face discrimination in education, employment, health care, housing, and access to other basic services, and overpolicing and surveillance.
 This leaves them with limited choices, forces them into criminalized economies, and then incarcerates them as punishment for their survival.

 Trans people, especially Black trans people, are disproportionately incarcerated and face particular challenges, forms of discrimination, and gender-based violence in prisons.